Summer Financial Aid

 Summer 1 & 3

 July 2022 July 2022 Summer 2 & 3

 All 3 Summer Sessions

-- If you expect to receive a refund, please be sure you are signed up for direct deposit online and/or that your desired mailing address is on file with the Office of Student Accounts (OSA.
-To check this your information, go to: millersville.afford.com.
+- If you expect to receive a refund, please be sure you are signed up for direct deposit online and/or that your desired mailing address is on file with the Office of Student Accounts (OSA).
+Click here for more information on how to check this information.
 For questions about direct deposit, contact the Office of Student Accounts.

 - Students must notify the Office of Financial Aid if their enrollment status changes after aid is initially awarded.
 Failure to do so will delay the disbursement of the student’s financial aid.